loklak/apps.loklak.org/README.md

  * Reference the issue numbers in the commit message.
 Follow the pattern ``` Fixes #<issue number> <commit message>```
  * Follow uniform design practices.
 The design language must be consistent throughout the app.
  * The pull request will not get merged until and unless the commits are squashed.
 In case there are multiple commits on the PR, the commit author needs to squash them and not the maintainers cherrypicking and merging squashes.
- * If the PR is related to any front end change, please attach relevant screenshots in the pull request description.
+ * If the PR is related to any front end change, please provide link to a sample deployment of the site with the changes you have made.

 ## What is the software license?